MicrosoftDocs/security/compass/identity.md

 - **Microsoft** - <https://www.microsoft.com/research/publication/password-guidance/>
 - **NIST** - <https://pages.nist.gov/800-63-3/sp800-63b.html>

-Identity solutions today need to be able to respond to types of attacks that didn't even exist one or two decades ago such as password sprays, breach replays (also called *“credential stuffing*”) that test username/password pairs from other sites’ breaches, and phishing man-in-the-middle attacks.
+Identity solutions today need to be able to respond to types of attacks that didn't even exist one or two decades ago such as password sprays, breach replays (also called *credential stuffing*) that test username/password pairs from other sites' breaches, and phishing man-in-the-middle attacks.
 Cloud identity providers are uniquely positioned to offer protection against these attacks.
-Since they handle such large volumes of sign-ons, they can apply better anomaly detection and use a variety of data sources to both proactively notify companies if their users’ passwords have been found in other breaches, as well as validate that any given sign in appears legitimate and is not coming from an unexpected or known-malicious host.
+Since they handle such large volumes of sign-ons, they can apply better anomaly detection and use a variety of data sources to both proactively notify companies if their users' passwords have been found in other breaches, as well as validate that any given sign in appears legitimate and is not coming from an unexpected or known-malicious host.

 Additionally, synchronizing passwords to the cloud to support these checks also add resiliency during some attacks.
 Customers affected by (Not)Petya attacks were able to continue business operations when password hashes were synchronized to Azure AD (vs. near zero communications and IT services for customers affected organizations that had not synchronized passwords).